Bruges Christmas Market

 Seasonal events and entertainment

-Winter is a great time to visit Bruges, as you avoid the summer crowds while enjoying the many winter events taking place.
+Winter is a great time to visit Bruges for the Christmas market, as you avoid the summer crowds while enjoying the many winter events taking place.
 Bruges is quieter still after Christmas but this is often a good time to visit, as accommodation is cheaper.
 Each January, Les Costumés de Venise takes place, with people dressed in elaborate baroque costume parading the streets, accompanied by music, shopping stalls and children’s entertainment, such as face painting.

 Getting to Bruges